Get

 A fluffy cat on a hardwood floor.

-When you have a male kitten, you must make the important decision about whether to get him neutered.
+When you have a male kitten, you must make an important decision about whether to get him neutered.
 It can be helpful to know the differences between neutered and unneutered males.
 There are significant behavioral differences, as well as medical reasons, that may convince you to get your cat neutered.

 divider cat faces 2 oct 2024